Sergio Marchionne, who saved Fiat and Chrysler, has died

 - Tesla’s call for suppliers to refund cash ‘reeks of desperation’

+The Italian-Canadian had planned to step down after first-quarter earnings next year, but the transition was accelerated after the company announced that the complications, which it did not detail, would prevent his return.
+He also was replaced as CEO of sportscar maker Ferrari and heavy truck and equipment maker CNH Industrial.

+Marchionne turned around the dysfunctional Fiat and Chrysler, merging them into the world’s seventh-largest carmaker, Fiat Chrysler Automobiles, almost by personal force of will, living on a corporate jet crossing the Atlantic to push employees to accomplish what most people thought was impossible amid a devastating global recession.

-Marchionne, who was Italian and Canadian, had revived Fiat by 2009 when he was picked by the U.S. government to save U.S.-based Chrysler from its trip through bankruptcy protection after being owned by a private equity company.
+Marchionne, who was born in Italy and emigrated to Canada at age 14, had revived Fiat by 2009 when he was picked by the U.S. government to save U.S.-based Chrysler from its trip through bankruptcy protection after being owned by a private equity company.

 “It’s highly unlikely that Chrysler would exist today had he not taken that gamble,” said Autotrader.com analyst Michelle Krebs.
 “The company was in such bad shape, being stripped of any kind of resources by the previous owners.”

 Marchionne met most of his goals, even though at times he was doubted by nearly everyone in the automobile business.
-But he didn’t live long enough to complete his last two: personally hand over the reins of Fiat Chrysler Automobiles to a hand-picked protege and lay out plans for transforming supercar maker Ferrari.
+But he didn’t live long enough to complete his last two: personally hand over the reins of Fiat Chrysler to a hand-picked protege and lay out plans for transforming supercar maker Ferrari.

-Marchionne had surgery on his right shoulder last month, and the company said last weekend that complications meant he would not be able to return.
-No details were released.

 The manager, known for his folksy, colorful turns of phrase and for his dark cashmere sweaters no matter the occasion, was the darling of the automotive analyst community.
 Even when expressing doubts at his audacious targets, they showed admiration for his adept deal-making.
-That included getting GM to pay $2 billion to sever ties with Fiat, key to relaunching the long-struggling Italian carmaker, and the deal with the U.S. government to take Chrysler without a penny down in exchange for Fiat’s small-car technology.
+That included getting General Motors to pay $2 billion to sever ties with Fiat, key to relaunching the long-struggling Italian brand, and the deal with the U.S. government to take Chrysler without a penny down in exchange for Fiat’s small-car technology.

 Marchionne joined Fiat after being tapped by the Agnelli family to save the company.
-Fiat had for generations been a family-run enterprise, and having someone at the helm from outside Italy’s clubby management circles – even a dynamo like Marchionne – was an enormous change.
+Fiat had for generations been a family-run enterprise and having someone at the helm from outside Italy’s clubby management circles – even a dynamo like Marchionne – was an enormous change.

 Other key corporate moves included the spinoff of the heavy industrial vehicle and truck maker CNH and of the Ferrari supercar maker.
-Both deals unlocked considerable shareholder value for Agnelli family heirs led by John Elkann.
+Both deals unlocked considerable shareholder value for Agnelli family heirs led by Elkann.
 Elkann, 42, came into his own under Marchionne’s stewardship, taking over as chairman in 2010 having been tapped more than a decade earlier by his grandfather, the late Gianni Agnelli, to run the family business.

 As Marchionne’s health failed following surgery, a clearly emotional Elkann delivered what amounted to an impromptu eulogy and message of gratitude to a man he called his mentor.